marvinguerrero/Backdoors/README.md

-# Backdoors for file extionsion bypass
+# Backdoors for bypassing file extionsion